Introduction

 sigma, C |

-argument.
-Each model is trained with all rows of the input
+model.listis a list of trained model objects, one for each pretreatment method specified by thepretreatmentargument.
+Each model is trained with all rows of the inputdata.frame(df)

 summary(results.list$model)